francescovenica/sample-app/PART-2.md

   const batchLink = new BatchHttpLink({
     uri: NEXT_PUBLIC_BASE_URL,
-    batchMax: 5, // No more than 5 operations per batch
+    batchMax: 5,
-    batchInterval: 50, // Wait no more than 20ms after first batched operation });
+    batchInterval: 50,
+  });

+  // Apollo use the id key to manage the cache, as we are using the key uuid we need to tell
+  // apollo to use this new key
-  eturn new ApolloClient({
+  return new ApolloClient({
     connectToDevTools: isBrowser,
     ssrMode: !isBrowser,
     link: ApolloLink.from([errorLink, authLink, batchLink]),